Smart-Cart-Project/Smart-Cart-Client/app/README.md

 ## Installation

-Download the APK file from the following link: apk.
+Download the APK file from the following link: [apk](https://transfer.sh/YeprFR39GN/smart-cart-application.apk)

 After that, install the APK file on your Android device.
 If it asks you to allow installation from unknown sources, please allow it.